themesberg/flowbite-vue/docs/components/sidebar.md

 <script setup>
-import SidebarExample from './sidebar/examples/SidebarExample.vue' import SidebarDropdownExample from './sidebar/examples/SidebarDropdownExample.vue' import SidebarGroupExample from './sidebar/examples/SidebarGroupExample.vue' import SidebarCtaExample from './sidebar/examples/SidebarCtaExample.vue' import SidebarLogoExample from './sidebar/examples/SidebarLogoExample.vue'
+import FwbSidebarExample from './sidebar/examples/FwbSidebarExample.vue' import FwbSidebarDropdownExample from './sidebar/examples/FwbSidebarDropdownExample.vue' import FwbSidebarGroupExample from './sidebar/examples/FwbSidebarGroupExample.vue' import FwbSidebarCtaExample from './sidebar/examples/FwbSidebarCtaExample.vue' import FwbSidebarLogoExample from './sidebar/examples/FwbSidebarLogoExample.vue'
 </script>
 # Vue Sidebar - Flowbite
 #### Use the sidebar component to show a list of menu items and multi-level menu items on either side of the page to navigate on your website